Regarding what you need to do as a landlord in NSW and how to protect yourself:

 3. Ensure you have physically sighted or taken copies of proof of identification, proof of income, proof of address, and proof of rental history e.g. lease agreement, written reference, or tenant ledger.

 1. Meet with them and sign a Residential tenancy agreement form, which is available here: http://www.fairtrading.nsw.gov.au/pdfs/tenants_and_home_owners/residential_tenancy_agreement.pdf (At this time, also supply them with a New Tenant Checklist available from here: http://www.fairtrading.nsw.gov.au/Factsheet_print/Tenants_and_home_owners/Renting_a_home/FTR72_New_tenant_checklist.pdf

-4. Lodge the bond within 10 days with Service NSW by posting it or taking it to a Service NSW service centre .
-You can apply for release of monies to you to cover damage or if the tenant breaks the lease/stops paying rent.
-More information about bond and bond lodgement is here: https://www.service.nsw.gov.au/transaction/lodge-rental-bond .
+4. Lodge the bond within 10 days with Service NSW by posting it or taking it to a Service NSW service centre.
+You can apply for release of monies to you to cover damage or if the tenant breaks the lease or stops paying rent.
+More information about bond and bond lodgement is avilable here: https://www.service.nsw.gov.au/transaction/lodge-rental-bond .
 Bonds can also be lodged online if you register - http://www.fairtrading.nsw.gov.au/ftw/About_us/Online_services/Rental_bonds_online/For_private_landlords.page?

 During the Tenancy

-2. Make sure to keep documentation of any occurrences, e.g. copies of any letters/receipts you send to tenant, photos of any damage etc. just in case there ever a dispute in future,
+2. Make sure to keep documentation of any occurrences, e.g. copies of any letters/receipts you send to tenant, photos of any damage etc. just in case there's a dispute in future.

-Most importantly, we recommend taking out Landlords Insurance – this covers you for theft, malicious damage, or loss of rent if the tenant stopping paying - http://www.canstar.com.au/home-insurance/what-is-landlord-insurance/
+Most importantly, we recommend taking out Landlords Insurance – this covers you for theft, malicious damage, or loss of rent if the tenant stops paying - http://www.canstar.com.au/home-insurance/what-is-landlord-insurance/

 There are many different providers so make sure to shop around.